-Registration: Students should be in College for 8.45 am daily, after this time students will be marked late.
+Registration: Students should be in College for 8.35 am daily, registration starts at 8.40 am and after this time students will be marked late.

 All Sixth Form students are expected to attend their Form Group registration each day and Assembly which is held weekly.